 Monday to Friday…..8 a.m. to 5 p.m.

 Books from the stacks are available for a four-week checkout.
-Periodicals, audio-visual software, videos, DVDs, CDs and maps are available for one-week checkout.
+Periodicals, videos, DVDs, CDs and maps are available for one-week checkout.
 Students may check out reference books and some reserve material overnight.
 These items may be checked out two hours before the library closes and are due within one hour after the library opens the next day.

 The library will assess fines for overdue reserve and reference material ($1 each hour, $10 maximum).
 The $1 fine is effective immediately when the item becomes overdue.